flutter/website/src/docs/cookbook/plugins/play-video.md

       'https://flutter.github.io/assets-for-api-docs/assets/videos/butterfly.mp4',
     );

-    // Initialize the controller and store the Future for later use _initializeVideoPlayerFuture = _controller.initialize();
+    // Initielize the controller and store the Future for later use.
+    _initializeVideoPlayerFuture = _controller.initialize();

-    // Use the controller to loop the video _controller.setLooping(true);
+    // Use the controller to loop the video.
+    _controller.setLooping(true);

     super.initState();